The Beatles: Monsters of Media

 Ringo is a fairly recent convert to art, taking up first a mouse and then a computer tablet in the late ‘90s.
 Though he has also occasionally worked in acrylic on canvas, most of the drummer’s work is computer generated, consisting of colorful stylized graphic faces of varying expression.

 One of the latest and most imposing Beatles ventures began with discussions between George Harrison and Guy Laliberté, a founder of the Cirque du Soleil performance troupe, in 2000.
 Years of negotiations between the surviving Beatles, their bandmates’ executors and estates, Apple Corps Ltd., MGM Mirage and the Cirque culminated in the creation of Love, the theatrical production staged at the Mirage in Las Vegas by the Cirque.
-Produced continuously since April of 2006 within a theater rumored to have cost in excess of $100 million to create, Love continues to enthrall and enchant with a story loosely structured about The Beatles’ artistic and metaphysical journey.
+Produced continuously since April of 2006 within a theater rumored to have cost in excess of $100 million to create, Love continues — after more than 3000 performances and a continually enhanced production — to enthrall and enchant with a story loosely structured about The Beatles’ artistic and metaphysical journey.

 And, still carrying on the legacy of those lads from Liverpool today are numerous Beatles tribute bands around the globe, replaying all of those glorious hits of all the intervening decades, allowing us to relive Beatlemania for just a while longer.